-The Group is exposed to fair value interest rate risk in relation to the Group's borrowings from related parties carrying at fixed rates for the year ended 31 March 2023 and 2022.
+The Group is exposed to fair value interest rate risk in relation to the Group's borrowings carrying at fixed rates for the years ended 31 March 2024 and 2023.
 The management of the Group consider that the Group's exposure to interest rate risk is not significant.

-The Group is also exposed to cash flow interest rate risk in relation to variable rate restricted bank deposits, bank balances and deposits.
+The Group is also exposed to cash flow interest rate risk in relation to variable rate bank balances and deposits.
 The management will continuously monitor interest rate fluctuation and will consider hedging significant interest rate risk should the need arise.